GHO-LOVE/gholove.github.io/README.md

 # About GHOLove:

-Here comes a short multiple choice named as AYCHKnow V4.0+.
+Here comes a short multiple choice named as GHOLove V4.0+.
 The simple and dynamic GHOLove is written in JavaScript.

 ## Why GHOLove?